oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/NetworkingScenariosGF-Jenkins.md

  - Executing terraform pipeline to provision the resources in OCI.
  - Exporting the automatically generated Security Rules and Route Rules by the toolkit to CD3 Excel Sheet.

-Below are the steps in detail to create Network that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc.
+Below are the steps to create Network that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc.

 1. Choose appropriate excel sheet from [Excel Templates](/cd3_automation_toolkit/documentation/user_guide/ExcelTemplates.md) and fill the required Network details in the Networking Tabs - VCNs, DRGs, VCN Info, DHCP, Subnets, NSGs tabs.